 1) what’s the definition for ‘obsolete’ action items?

-2) what’s the difference for Res.2 and (thematical) Resolutions related to Study Group’s mandates?
+2) what’s the difference for Res.2 (ITU-T SGs mandates) and (thematical) Resolutions related to Study Group’s mandates?

 The meeting noted there is a dictionary definition of ‘obsolete’, but when used in the context to evaluate whether a Resolution is obsolete, there are different understandings.

+To solicit inputs from ITU-T SGs and Regional Telecommunication Organizations (RTOs), the meeting agreed for the Rapporteur to draft a LS for review by WP1 in TD479.

+4.6 TD459 UPU: LS/r on Collaboration between the International Telecommunication Union (ITU) and the Universal Postal Union (UPU) in the study of services concerning both the postal and telecommunication sectors (reply to TSAG-LS17)

+The meeting noted TD459 where UPU identified possible areas for collaboration between UPU and ITU-T: environment and circular economy, digital financial service, cybersecurity, etc., and proposed amendments to WTSA Res.
+11.

+The meeting encouraged ITU membership to take this UPU’s proposal into consideration for preparation of WTSA-24.

 5 Streamlining WTSA Resolutions and Opinion